kmcarter/Taxonomy-Order/readme.md

 ### Help and Support ###
 You would like to support us?
 Go over [at our website](http://css-gen.com/donate "Buy us a Coffee") and donate us for buying us a coffee for making us crazy to think creative and develop interesting and fabulous plugins/themes.

 Want to contribute?
-This plugin is on [Github](https://github.com/shivadai/Taxonomy-Order).
+This plugin is on [Github](https://github.com/shivapoudel/Taxonomy-Order).

-**Credit where credit is due:-** This plugin here is inspired and based on the work of *"Simle Page Ordering"* and *"Gecka Terms Ordering"* Plugin.
+**Credit where credit is due:-** This plugin here is inspired and based on the work of *"Simple Page Ordering"* and *"Gecka Terms Ordering"* Plugin.

 ## Installation ##